 The Company has working capital limit of \$5,500,000 with Chase Bank for funding its requirements.
-The amount outstanding as at March 31, 2022 and March 31, 2023 NIL.
+The amount outstanding as at March 31,2023 and March 31,2024 is NIL.

 9a.
 Accrued expenses and other liabilities

 Accrued expenses and other liabilities consist of the following: